High Gain Fusion Target Design using Generative Artificial Intelligence: Control of Collective Systems

 The current theoretical approach to collectives, the BBGKY theory of plasmas \citep{glinsky.bbgky.24} and the perturbation theory of fields, makes mistakes: it expands the terms of the Mayer Cluster Expansion in terms of the plasma correlation parameter or the field coupling parameter: the convergence goes from super-convergent, $\exp(-N!)$, to a very weak asymptotic convergence, $1/N$, leading to the divergence, the infinities, in current methods of renormalization: and the expansion parameter is, many times, not less than 1.

 How does Ubuntu genAI control the collective system?
 First, an application of the renormalization spectrums ponderomotively stabilizes the collective system.
 This is a critical issue for tokamaks: the tokamak H-mode needs to be stabilized from disruption.

-Second, the new theory gives very fast surrogate models, with high fidelity (that is topological and Noether invariant conservation).
+Second, the theory gives very fast surrogate models, with high fidelity (that is topological and Noether invariant conservation).
 This enables Bayesian optimal design and Bayesian data analysis.
-For instance, \citet{glinsky23} were able to train an MHD surrogate, using a preliminary version of this new theory, in 20 core*sec using 500 2D simulations.
+For instance, \citet{glinsky23} were able to train an MHD surrogate, using a preliminary version of this theory, in 20 core*sec using 500 2D simulations.
 The high fidelity surrogate could simulate the system in 1 core*sec, where traditional finite element methods would take 240 core*hrs.
 For a 3D simulation, traditional methods would take 100,000 core*hrs.
 The Singular Value Decomposition of the cross-variance matrix showed a one-to-one mapping between the PCAs, that is the renormalization spectrums, and the initial conditions -- a remarkable result that gives physical meaning to the renormalization spectrums.

+Better yet, the two stage canonical autoencoder can be configured to generate an ensemble of the collective system in dynamic equilibrium \citep{glinsky.24a}.
+This replaces the Bayesian optimal design and the Bayesian data analysis, which are computationally slow, and assume a statistical equilibrium.

 Another way of looking at the HST is as a deep deconvolution of the multiple reflection of the individual, the Spirit of Ubuntu, who is multiply reflected into the collective!

 The fusion target and drive design still needs to be: optimized with Ubuntu genAI, simulated in 3D with conventional finite-element methods, then experimentally verified.
 With this being said, this theory already explains ten heretofore unexplained experimental and simulation results.